 - 15. Irvine, California

-Jacksonville is the largest city in Florida by both population and area—its population is just shy of 1 million, and it covers well over 800 square miles.
+Jacksonville is one of best cities in the U.S. to raise a family.
+This is the largest city in Florida by both population and area—its population is just shy of 1 million, and it covers well over 800 square miles.
 The city’s population includes many children, with 13% aged 0-9 years and 12% aged 10-19 years.

 Duval County Public Schools serve almost 130,000 students and boast a commitment to excellence, improvement, and a “whole child” philosophy.
 In 2018-2019 the district received a very high “B” grade from the Florida Department of Education.
 The 2019-2020 graduation rate was over 90%.